fizdm/proxy-servant/README.md

-# py_proxy
+# proxy-servant
-py_proxy is your proxy-servant that will give you a working proxy every time you request it
+proxy-servant is your best friend that will give you a working proxy every time you request it